Durable Quality & Reasonable Prices

 F14 Commander in Chief of the Army -

-This flag was used by the Commander-in-Chief of the Army.
+This flag was used by the Commander-in-Chief of the Army for his headquarters.

 $25.00 +s/h